mwkracht/sleeperbot/README.md

-# Dynasty
+# SleeperBot

-My feeble attempt at using math to beat people in my dynasty fantasy football league...
+My feeble attempt at automating management for a Sleeper dynasty football league.

 ## Development Mode